 4. Short LinkedIn Summary – Your Story

 Your summary needs to highlight your story – your strengths, passions, career highlights and breadth and depth of experience in various teaching capacities or domains.
+The character restriction is 2000.
 To catch the reader’s attention, pen it in first person.
 You could also mention in a couple of sentences, how/why you chose to become a teacher or made a transition to education.
 However, make sure it is not too lengthy – ideally, limit it to about 3-5 short paragraphs.

 Note: Don’t forget to include your short-term and/or long-term goals in this section.
 If a prospective employer is unable to figure out what you want to do next, there is every chance you might get passed on.